vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-app-version-publicly-available.md

 ---

-Done!
+**Done**!
 Upon completing all the steps, your app’s new version will have been released, published, tested, validated and will finally be made public for all your end users!